-We work with clients all over the world, these are people sending money overseas to buy property or high-value goods, to pay for their children’s education fees, receiving pensions from overseas or working abroad and wanting to send money home.
+Our clients are based all over the world, sending money overseas to buy property or high-value goods, to pay for their children’s education fees, receiving pensions from overseas or working abroad and wanting to send money home.

 As with businesses, there are tools we are able to use to help our clients.